 They sell spoiled baby food to children in Santiago de Cuba: “Dry and with black spots.”

-Spoiled baby food is being distributed to children in Santiago de Cuba, raising concerns among parents.
-Dry products with black spots have been reported in several municipalities, calling into question the regime's management.
+Damaged baby food is being distributed to children in Santiago de Cuba, raising concerns among parents.
+Dry products with black spots have been reported in several municipalities, prompting questions about the government's management.

 Venden compotas en mal estado en Santiago de Cuba © Collage Facebook / Melitza Turcaz Montalban y Yosmany Mayeta